kt97679/one-ssh/README.md

 # Support for the custom inventory systems

 If you have inventory system of your own you can easily use it with ossh.
-To do this you need to add get_inventory(inventory_list) method to the OSSH class.  get_inventory(inventory_list) method will be called with inventory_list being list of parameters supplied via -I or --inventory options to select machines you need.
+To do this you need to implement OSSHInventory class that should have get_inventory(inventory_list) method.
+This method will be called with inventory_list being list of parameters supplied via -I or --inventory options to select machines you need.
 You can find sample .ossh.rb in the examples directory.
 It uses /etc/hosts file to select machines whoes names match regex provided via -I or --inventory options.